In-depth Research Impact Summarization through Fine-Grained Temporal Citation Analysis: Method

 We propose the task of generating time-aware impact summaries for research papers by identifying and analyzing impact-revealing citation contexts and their intents over time.

-\begin{definition} \normalfont \textbf{Citation context} refers to the specific part of a paper \( p' \) where another paper \( p \) is mentioned, including the surrounding text that explains how \( p \) is relevant to \( p' \). \end{definition} \begin{definition} \normalfont \textbf{Citation intent} refers to the purpose (the ``why'') behind citing paper \( p \) in paper \( p' \), normally inferred from the citation context. \end{definition} \begin{definition} \normalfont An \textbf{Impact-revealing citation intent} is a citation intent where the cited paper \( p \) has a direct influence on the citing paper \( p' \) through: (i) \textit{Confirmation}, by adopting or building upon \( p \); or (ii) \textit{Critique}, by correcting or refining \( p \).
+\begin{definition} \normalfont \textbf{Citation context} refers to the specific part of a paper \( p' \) where another paper \( p \) is mentioned, including the surrounding text that explains how \( p \) is relevant to \( p' \). \end{definition}

+\begin{definition} \normalfont \textbf{Fine-grained citation intent} refers to the specific, nuanced reason (the ``why'') behind citing paper \( p \) in paper \( p' \), as inferred from the citation context.
+Unlike predefined or categorical intent schemes, fine-grained citation intent is expressed in free-form text and does not rely on a fixed set of labels or a predefined taxonomy. \end{definition} A few examples are in Table~\ref{iclexamples2}.

+\begin{definition} \normalfont An \textbf{Impact-revealing citation intent} is a citation intent where the cited paper \( p \) has a direct influence on the citing paper \( p' \) through: (i) \textit{Confirmation}, by adopting or building upon \( p \); or (ii) \textit{Critique}, by correcting or refining \( p \).
 Citation intents that do not fall under these categories are considered non-impact-revealing. \end{definition}

-Figure~\ref{fig:motivation} shows the intent ``acknowledge background work'', for the context that simply refers to prior work in a general manner, without actively building upon or challenging it.
+Figure~\ref{fig:motivation} shows the intent ``acknowledge background work'', for the context that simply refers to prior work in a general manner, without actively building upon it.
 Hence, this is not considered impact-revealing.
-In contrast, the intent ``method used'', for the context describing the implementation of a popular approach is indeed impact-revealing.
+In contrast, the intent ``method used'', describing the implementation of a popular approach is indeed impact-revealing.

 \begin{definition} \normalfont A \textbf{scientific impact summary} of a research paper describes the impact paper \( p \) has had on subsequent research.
 In other words, how it has been directly used for both confirmation and critique.
 The summary is time-aware, taking into account the date of these citations, to track the evolution of its impact over time. \end{definition}